Sieep-Coding/nextjs-boilerplate/README.md

-## Next-js Boilerplate with Redux Authentication
+## Next-js Boilerplate with Redux Toolkit